 Public IP Addresses

+Public IPs are required only when Advanced Virtual Mode is enabled.
 The CloudStack provisions one public IP address per account for use as the source NAT IP address.
 Users may request additional public IP addresses for their accounts.
 The administrator must configure one or more ranges of public IP addresses for use by the CloudStack.
 These IP addresses could be RFC1918 addresses in private clouds.

 Private IP Addresses